sebbeaa/my-sanity-page-builder/README.md

 ### Installation and Deployment

-Follow these steps to install and deploy the app in your local environment (ensure pnpm is set up with this project):
+Follow these steps to install and deploy the app in your local environment (ensure pnpm is set up with this project) then deploy it to vercel easily as shown below:

 ```zsh
 pnpm i